Multigraded Commutative Algebra of Graph Decompositions: Persistence of primary decomposition

 \section{Persistence of primary decomposition}

 Primary decompositions of toric fiber products consist of toric fiber products of primary components.
-This property is most useful when the generating sets of the components are explicit, such as in the codimension zero case.
 To state the result, recall that an ideal is \emph{geometrically primary} if it is primary over any algebraic extension of the coefficient field.

 \begin{thm} Let $I \subseteq \kk[x]$ and $J \subseteq \kk[y]$ be $\cala$-homogeneous ideals.
 Let $I = I_1 \cap \cdots \cap I_k$ and $J = J_1 \cap \cdots \cap J_l$ be primary decompositions of $I$ and $J$ such that all ideals $I_{i}$ and $J_{j}$ are homogeneous with respect to~$\cala$.
 Then